 Bihar has experienced various invasions from different dynasties.
 Two of India’s most glorious dynasties, Mauryas (321 -185 BCE) and Guptas (320 to 550 CE) flourished in the ancient Bihar region which was then known as Magadh.

 The Mauryan emperor, Ashoka (born c.304 BCE, died c.
 232 BCE), who was born in Pataliputra (Patna) is believed to be one of the greatest rulers in the history of the world.

-The inscriptions of Ashok, his Dharma, and other features like the Ashoka pillar have been incorporated in the independent Republic of India.
-The Dharma chakra is incorporated into the national flag of India, The Indian tricolor and the figure of four lions atop a pedestal, with the inscription of a wheel, was adopted as the Official Seal of the independent Republic of India.
+The inscriptions of Ashok, his Dharma, and other features like the Ashoka pillar have been incorporated into the independent Republic of India.
+The Dharma chakra is incorporated into the national flag of India, The Indian tricolor and the figure of four lions atop a pedestal, with the inscription of a wheel, were adopted as the Official Seal of the independent Republic of India.